What are the common causes of hallucinations in older people?

-The most common causes of hallucinations in older people are Alzheimer's disease, Alzheimer's disease, medication side effects, and insanity.
-Charles Bonnet Syndrome can also cause hallucinations.
-In addition, older patients who experience or have just recovered from a stroke may also experience hallucinations.
+The most common causes of hallucinations in older are dementia, Alzheimer's disease, side effects of drugs and psychosis.
+Hallucination can also cause a condition known as Charles Bonnet syndrome.
+It was known that older patients who were or recovered from stroke also experience hallucinations.

 IN OTHER LANGUAGES